28 out of 411*Big Benches are located in Emilia-Romagna.

 The second Reggio Emilia Big Bench is located on Monte della Croce in Ligonchio, a hill overlooking the town, at an altitude of 950 meters.

-To reach the bench, located on a concrete platform not far from the lighthouse (monument to the Alpini), start from Ligonchio di Sopra along a path immersed in pine and chestnut woods; the route goes at times steeply uphill, but it’s short and suitable for everyone, even for children.
+To reach the bench, located on a concrete platform not far from the lighthouse (monument to the Alpini), start from Ligonchio di Sopra and follow the route through pine and chestnut woods for approximately 15-20 minutes.
+The route goes at times steeply uphill, but it’s short and suitable for everyone, even for children.

 Along the way, you can tell them that they are crossing a “magical” wood, where there are some works by local artists, including a scarecrow and a dreamcatcher.